Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Icezone

 We model our black hole as a massive object emitting spin $1/2$ quanta.
-Initially the number of quantum gravitational quanta contained in a black hole is of the same order as its entropy, i.e. $N=(M/M_{Pl})^2$, where $M$ is the mass of the black hole.
+Initially the number of quantum gravitational quanta contained in a black hole is of the same order as its entropy, i.e. $N=(M/M_{Pl})^2$, where $M$ is the mass of the black hole (this number $N$ does not include the soft interaction modes between them since they do not significantly change the flux at infinity).
 For each emission, emitted quanta can be have one of the two spin values.
 Therefore the space of states is spanned by $2^N$ basis vectors.
 We analyze the density matrix of the radiation after $K$ quanta have been emitted.
 The radiation is entangled with the states of the black hole and so while the black hole exists, they should not constitute a pure state.

-Corrections to the density matrix due to interactions can be determined in the interaction picture as \be \rho(t)= G(t) \rho_0 = (\mathbb{I}+ A) \rho_0 \ee where $\rho_0$ is the initial density matrix.
+Corrections to the density matrix due to interactions can be determined in the interaction picture as \be \rho(t)= G(t) \rho_0 = (\mathbb{I}+ A) \rho_0 \ee where $\rho_0$ is the initial density matrix, while $G$ is a superoperator which is determined by the interaction Lagrangian..
 For the black hole, the initial density matrix after $K$ quanta are emitted should be maximally entangled and close to Hawking's result \be \rho_0= \frac{1}{2^K} \mathbb{I}_K \ee where the factor of $1/2^K$ is a normalization factor to ensure that the probability is normalized.
-The general rule of thumb is that such a density matrix needs another factor of $1/2$ for each additional quanta emitted. $G$ is a superoperator and is determined by the interaction Lagrangian.
+The general rule of thumb is that such a density matrix needs another factor of $1/2$ for each additional quanta emitted.
+When a virtual pair is created near the horizon, one member of the pair sinks into the black hole and the other leaves to infinity.
+One traces over the state which is inaccessible and the density matrix is $2$-dimensional unit matrix with the normalization $1/2$ to preserve the sum of probabilities.
+When the next pair is emitted, the matrix is $4$-dimensional and normalization is $1/4$, so after $K$ steps, the normalization is $1/2^K$.